Volkswagen Passat GTE Estate costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingWith a 13kWh battery, the Volkswagen Passat GTE Estate offers up to 34 miles of zero-emissions range

-- 3Running costs - currently readingIf you can plug it in regularly, running costs for the Volkswagen Passat GTE Estate could be extremely low
+- 3Running costs & insurance - currently readingIf you can plug it in regularly, running costs for the Volkswagen Passat GTE Estate could be extremely low